大学院

 その他

-English If the course is open in 2024, it will be announced by 1 September 2024.
-The Day 1 lecture will be held as orientation by on-line/face-to-face.
-The first lecture date and time; 8:30 - 10:15, October 4, 2024. 授業のZoom URLを公開することは禁止します。 ・講義の内容や資料は、講師や第三者の著作物です。本講義では、自身の学習目的でのスクリーンショット撮影、録画や録音等は認めますが、それらを許可なくSNSで共有したり、別のウェブサイト等にアップロードすることは禁止します。 ・インターラクティブナ形式の授業になりますが、ルールを守って、積極的に参加してください。 ・Publishing the class Zoom URL is prohibited. ・The contents and materials of the lectures are the works of the lecturers and third parties.
+English The course is open in 2024.
+The time is shifted to 10:25-12:10 on Friday, starting from October 11, 2024. 授業のZoom URLを公開することは禁止します。 ・講義の内容や資料は、講師や第三者の著作物です。本講義では、自身の学習目的でのスクリーンショット撮影、録画や録音等は認めますが、それらを許可なくSNSで共有したり、別のウェブサイト等にアップロードすることは禁止します。 ・インターラクティブナ形式の授業になりますが、ルールを守って、積極的に参加してください。 ・Publishing the class Zoom URL is prohibited. ・The contents and materials of the lectures are the works of the lecturers and third parties.
 In this lecture, you are allowed to take screenshots, record, and record for your own learning purposes, but you are prohibited from sharing them on SNS or uploading them to another website without permission. ・This is an interactive class, but please follow the rules and participate actively.
-The graphic syllabus is to be explained in the 1st lecture.
-Students first consider the diversity of agriculture.
-Next students learn a short academic history and systems of agricultural sciences, examples of traditional and advanced technologies (blue line), while learning a short history of sustainability and SDGs, social justice, conflict and its solution, the future and the end time (orange line), and finally express agricultural ethics.
-Agriculture is also known as the science of life.
-Would you like to learn more about agricultural perspectives including yourself as well as its scientific missions for food and land problems in local and global societies?